 Here at Black Tomato we know planning a trip to South America can seem a little daunting if it’s your first time to the great continent.
-Even if you’re returning there’s so much on offer to know where to visit next .
+Even if you’re returning there’s so much on offer it’s hard to know where to visit next.
 With this in mind our Travel Experts have carefully selected two countries, Argentina and Uruguay, that complement each other perfectly for a luxury cultural discovery.
-On this 11 night adventure you’ll start in bustling Buenos Aires for Tango and sipping cocktails with the locals.
-Then you’ll head to home of malbec.
-Mendoza, where you’ll master the art of wine blending and learn to make perfect empanadas.
-You’ll then hop across the border to Uruguay, one of Latin America’s undiscovered gems, full of equally breathtaking, delights where you can live out your wildest gaucho dreams and hang-out with South America’s glamorous set on the beaches of Jose Igancio.
-This trip is a recipe for diversity, contrast and world-class wine in equal measure in which you’ll get the very best out of South America.
+On this 11 night adventure you’ll start in bustling Buenos Aires for a bit of tango dancing and cocktails sipping with the locals.
+Then you’ll head to the home of malbec, Mendoza, where you’ll master the art of wine blending and learn to make the perfect empanada.
+You’ll then hop across the border to Uruguay, one of Latin America’s undiscovered gems full of breathtaking delights where you can live out your wildest gaucho dreams and hang-out with South America’s wealthiest on the beaches of Jose Igancio.
+This trip is a recipe for diversity, contrast and world-class wine during which you’ll get the very best out of South America.

 Touchdown in Buenos Aires